Léandre Desmaisières: Political career

 The adoption of the law prepared the conclusion of a trade agreement with France.
 This measure came to the aid of weavers and spinners of Flanders.
 We also saw the export of their products in 1833, only reached a value of 8 million Belgian francs, rising in 1838 to twice that value.

 It was also in 1838 that was established under the chairmanship of Leander Desmaisières, the Association for the Advancement of the flax industry, who rendered great service to the working class during the crises caused by the processing industry.
 This association were born all these committees, these workshops apprenticeships, manufacturing these schools.

-In 1839, the member was appointed government commissioner at the Bank of Belgium for the loan of four million Belgian francs.
+In 1839, the member was appointed government commissioner at the Banque de Belgique for the loan of four million Belgian francs.
 French shareholders wished to request the dissolution and liquidation of the company.
 Leander Desmaisières much to change the resolution.
 In return, shareholders spontaneously proposed to the king to his appointment as director of the bank.

 He was convinced that the major powers of the world made rather generous conditions in the 1839 Tready of London and thus he voted in favor with reservations which were granted in part by the conference, particularly as regards the boundaries of Luxembourg the following gauging barrels fixing entitlement to the Scheldt and the Terneuzen canal.

 The ministers were then Barthélémy de Theux, Jean-Pierre Willmar, Jean-Baptiste Nothomb.

-Timeline of Career
+Timeline of career

 From 1824, he was working in industry in Ghent.